 While in Istanbul, remain on your guard.
 Do not walk alone at night or in poorly lit areas or walk around with jewellery or other objects that may attract attention.
 Make photocopies of all of your documents and keep them on your person at all times, while storing the originals in some place safe.

 As most of Turkey is an earthquake zone, contact your local embassy should an earthquake occur.

-Located in Halkali, this hotel is within 6 mi (10 km) of Mall of Istanbul, Ataturk Olympic Stadium, and Istanbul Aydın University.
-Florya Beach and Marmara Forum ...
+Located in Halkali, this hotel is within 6 miles (10 km) of Mall of Istanbul, Ataturk Olympic Stadium and Istanbul Aydın University.
+Florya Beach and Marmara ...

 This family-friendly Eyup hotel is located on the waterfront, within 2 mi (3 km) of Piyer Loti, Feshane International Fair Congress and Culture Center and Halic ...

 This family-friendly Istanbul hotel is located in the business district, within 2 mi (3 km) of Istanbul Cevahir Shopping and Entertainment Centre and Taksim ...

 This family-friendly Istanbul hotel is located near the airport, within 2 mi (3 km) of Istanbul Aydın University and Florya Beach.
 Istanbul Aquarium is 2.1 mi ...

 This family-friendly Istanbul hotel is located in the historical district, within a 10-minute walk of Pera Museum and Galata Tower.
 Istiklal Avenue and Istanbul ...

 Located in Pendik, this hotel is 3 mi (4.9 km) from Viaport Outlet Shopping and within 9 miles (15 km) of Pendorya Shopping Mall and Istanbul Park.
 Neomarin ...